 Sweetest Theme

 This scooter is unique with its amazing girly theme.
-It’s bright pink and that automatically makes it a lot of fun — green and blue are also available.
-It is designed to be assembled and disassembled as quickly as 3 seconds so you do not have to worry about consuming a lot of space in your play area.
+The bright pink design is a lot of fun, but there are several other colors to choose from as well.
+It is designed to be assembled and disassembled as quickly as 3 seconds, so you don’t have to worry about consuming a lot of space in your play area.

-What’s more, it has a few features that mean it can grow with your child since you have the option to adjust the handlebar.
+Moreover, it has a few features that allow it to grow with your child, such as the 4-point adjustable handlebar.
 Moreover, it can carry a maximum weight of 110 pounds.

 The three light-up wheels will help with stability in those early days.